 Can run different generators using the same flux files as input.

-Some experiments that involve light collection use Geant to do that part of simulation, either directly embedded in the framework, or as a separate simulation that provides distributions that can be sampled (mostly for speed and efficiency.)
+Some experiments that involve light collection use Geant to do that part of the simulation, either directly embedded in the framework, or as a separate simulation that provides distributions that can be sampled (mostly for speed and efficiency.)

 Detector response for electrons